hotelcurtains/CS115/notes/notes pt 2.md

 ```

 ## Underscores
+- the `__` around some functions are used to overwrite included functions
+  - this way you won't do it accidentally
+  - these are reserved function names
+    - (even though you can still name a function the words inside)
+  - - list of all [dunder methods](https://docs.python.org/3/reference/datamodel.html#special-method-names) from python themselves
-- hypothetically if we named a variable `self.__variable` it is now "private"
+- hypothetically if we named a variable in the class `__variable` it is now "private"
-  - docs call it "name mangling"
+  - docs call it name mangling
   - just ignores code outside of the class declaration calling that variable
     - i.e. will not throw an error but will not do anything
   - once you mangle it you have to add accessors/getters (`get_numerator(self)`) and mutators/setters (`set_numerator(self,newN)`) if you want the code to still have access to those things